Supporting Anal Cancer Screening in Primary Care for People Living with HIV

 • Ensure appropriate exam space: clean, private, with adjustable examination tables.

-• Stock supplies: gloves, lubricant, Dacron swabs, cytology fixative solution patient gowns, cleaning materials.
+• Stock supplies: gloves, lubricant, proper swabs (Dacron), patient gowns, cleaning materials, liquid cytology bottles.

 • Confirm EMR templates or screening documentation forms are in place for data capture.